trangswe/ron-portfolio/README.md

 - Install all dependencies: `npm install`
 - `npm run develop`
 - Happy coding!
-- Don't worry about my commit messages, things are fixed now and run on my use case.
+- Don't worry about my commit messages, things are fixed now and run on my machine.
 Hope it works for you too.

 ## 👏 Deploy to Github Page
 - This is how it work with my project, maybe it'll work for you as well.
 But I think you best search "deploy Gatsby site on Github Page" and do as the tutorial teach (that's what I did).